porsche-design-system/porsche-design-system/packages/components/src/components/crest/crest.examples.md

 and represents the quality of the product.

 <p-inline-notification heading="Deprecation hint" state="error" persistent="true">
-  This component is deprecated and will be removed with the next major release.
-Please use <a href="components/wordmark">p-wordmark</a> instead.
+  This component shall only be used on viewports below 480px (breakpoint "S").
+Otherwise, <a href="components/wordmark">p-wordmark</a> has to be used.
 </p-inline-notification>

 <TableOfContents></TableOfContents>

-## Variants
+## Basic example

-### Marque with registered trademark (®)

-In web applications for the United States and/or Canada as well as with international purpose _including_ United States and/or Canada, the Porsche marque must always be used with the ®.
-The ® is optimized to match the respective crest size.

 <Playground :markup="basicMarkup"></Playground>

-### Marque without registered trademark (®)

-This variant is to be used whenever the United States and/or Canada are not part of the web application's target markets.

-<Playground :markup="withoutTrademarkMarkup"></Playground>

 ## Link

-The Porsche marque will be rendered as `<a>`-tag as soon as an `href` is provided.
+The Porsche Crest will be rendered as `<a>`-tag as soon as an `href` is provided.

 <Playground :markup="linkMarkup"></Playground>

 ### <A11yIcon></A11yIcon> Accessibility hints

-If the Marque is used with a link, make sure to add a descriptive label to inform screen reader users what the link stands for.
+If `p-crest` is used with a link, make sure to add a descriptive label to inform screen reader users what the link stands for.
 This can be done through **ARIA** with the `aria` property.

 ## Bind events to the link